glzrygt/Smartphone-DGNSS/README.md

 ![Support](https://img.shields.io/badge/Supported%20By-TÜBİTAK%202209--A-blue)
 ![Domain](https://img.shields.io/badge/Domain-Geomatics%20%7C%20Navigation-orange)

-> ** This repository showcases the R&D work for a TÜBİTAK 2209-A supported project.
-Due to the proprietary nature of the developed algorithms, the source code is **closed**.
+> ** This repository showcases the R&D work for a TÜBİTAK 2209-A supported 2024-2025 academic year graduation project.
+Due to the proprietary nature of the developed algorithms, the source code is closed.
 This document outlines the project scope, architectural design, and methodology.

 ## Abstract
 Raw GNSS data availability in Android (since 2016) unlocked new possibilities for low-cost positioning.
-However, smartphone GNSS chipsets suffer from **high noise** and **multipath effects**, limiting their standalone performance.
+However, smartphone GNSS chipsets suffer from high noise and multipath effects, limiting their standalone performance.

 This project aims to bridge the gap between low-cost hardware and high-precision requirements.
-We designed a tool to process **Android Raw GNSS observations** enhanced with **DGNSS (Differential GNSS) corrections** obtained from the **TUSAGA-Aktif** (Turkey National Fixed GNSS Network) CORS network.
+We designed a tool to process Android Raw GNSS observations enhanced with DGNSS (Differential GNSS) corrections obtained from the TUSAGA-Aktif (Turkey National Fixed GNSS Network) CORS network.

 The resulting tool targets critical sectors including:
 * **Cartography & GIS**